cheery/snakelisp/README.md

 It is inevitable that on projects such as this, we might end up having several formats for "binary lists".
 Any such fragmentation on file formats would be a hindrance.

 To alleviate the problem, I store the data structures in `.json` -format.
 Aside that I have binary stream format named `.blip`, which is using utf-8 encoding on strings.
-I'm willing to consider for alternative formats and improvements into the specification.
+This format is unreadable and cannot be modified without an editor.
+I'm willing to consider for alternative formats and improvements into the specification, but keep in mind this format doesn't restrict transfer over plain text.
+There are various encodings for doing that.
+One just needs to choose one.

 I've already considered `.bson`, but there are javascript-specific data types and labels included in the specification.
 These properties and bloat does not belong to homoiconic file format, it makes `.bson` unfit for generic purpose structured data.

+There are other interesting data transfer formats such as [s-expressions](http://people.csail.mit.edu/rivest/sexp.html) and [bernstein netstrings](http://tools.ietf.org/html/draft-bernstein-netstrings-02).
+Variation of these might be more convenient than the `.blip` -format.
+Keep in mind though, that some text based tools would be still unusable.
+Incorrect parse needs to be corrected before it can be edited in a structure editor.

 The `.blip` specification is work in progress.
 There's early alpha reference implementation in the `blip.py` for python.